Group 2 Rugby League

-Group 2 is a rugby league competition on the north coast of New South Wales Since 1966, run under the auspices of the Country Rugby League.
+Group 2 is a rugby league competition on the north coast of New South Wales, Australia.
+Since 1966, run under the auspices of the Country Rugby League.
 The Group 2 area runs from Grafton in the north to Macksville in the south.
 Group 2 teams played for many decades before 1966 when some redistribution, amalgamation or control mechanism presumably changed.
 Teams on the Nambucca River, namely Bowraville, Macksville and Nambucca Heads played in a southern division against Kempsey, Smithtown, Port Macquarie and Wauchope before 1966.